jthickstun/basis-separation/README.md

 For Glow:

-* Tensorflow (tested with v1.13.0)
+* Tensorflow (tested with v1.8.0)

 * Horovod (tested with v0.13.8) and (Open)MPI

+* Keras (tested with v2.2.0)

-See the NCSN and Glow repositories for further details.
+See the NCSN and Glow repositories for further details on installation of dependencies.

 ## Aquiring Pre-Trained Models